McNobby/Auto-Logger/README.md

 # Auto-Logger
-A discord bot that does moderating tasks and loggs them.
+A discord bot that does moderating tasks and logs them.
 All in a beautiful way